 Our strategy is to evaluate and develop multiple oral molecules in pursuit of best-in-class therapies for HAE patients, with an initial focus on treatment of Type 1 and Type 2 HAE.
-We have promoted multiple molecules into clinical testing and are pursuing additional candidates in order to expand the universe of properties and increase the likelihood of delivery of one or more best-in-class treatments for HAE.
 The first of these product candidates being evaluated in later stage clinical trials is KVD900.
-KVD900 is in a Phase 2 clinical trial as a potential on-demand treatment for HAE attacks that is expected to complete in the second half of 2020.
-Our second oral treatment in development for HAE is KVD824.
-We plan to commence a Phase 2 clinical trial in the second half of 2020 intended to evaluate KVD824 as a potential oral prophylactic treatment for HAE.
+A positive Phase 2 clinical trial for KVD900 as a potential on-demand treatment for HAE attacks was completed in February 2021.
+Our second oral treatment in development for potential prophylactic treatment for HAE is KVD824.